 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual pupils

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.